Cuyahoga gets its $1M brownfield allocation

 On the other side of town, in the city’s newly announced Midline Priority Investment Area spanning 350 acres of the Central, Fairfax and Kinsman neighborhoods, a $236,250 Brownfield grant will chart the repurposing of an historic site that is literally falling down.

 The former Cleveland Cooperative Stove Co., 6700 Central Ave., was the world’s largest foundry for iron stoves in the late-19th century.
-But the building’s roof has collapsed into the structure and its outer walls are at risk of falling into the street and adjacent Norfolk Southern (NS) Railroad.
+But the main building at the corner of Central Avenue and East 67th Street has to be demolished immediately as it at risk of collapsing into the street and the adjacent Norfolk Southern (NS) Railroad

 While Central Avenue and East 67th Street are closed to traffic as a precaution, dozens of daily freight and passenger trains continue to roll by the factory.
 Its 60-foot-tall brick walls stand only 25 feet from the center of the nearest of two parallel NS tracks, city documents show.